 • 20 gr/2 Tbsp coarsely ground, unsalted pistachios (optional)

 ◊ Using an electric beater, on high, in a large bowl, beat the eggs and sugar until light in color and foamy (3~4 minutes).
-Lower the speed of the beater to lowest, as the beater is running, gradually sprinkle the flour, corn starch, salt, rosewater.
-Stop the beater and using a silicone spatula, scraping the sides and bottom of the bowl, mix well.
+Lower the speed of the beater to lowest, as the beater is running, gradually sprinkle the flour, corn starch, salt, rosewater (don’t over beat).
+Stop the beater and using a silicone spatula, scraping the sides and bottom of the bowl and combine.
 Cover the bowl and let the batter rest in the refrigerator for 30 minutes.

 To fry rosettes: